PyFR/PyFR/doc/src/post_processing.rst

 *Clean to Grid* filter.
 This will eliminate duplicate vertices along the faces and edges between elements that arise as a consequence of the discontinuous nature of the FR approach.
-For best results it is reccommended to set the *Point Data Weighting Strategy* to *Average by Number*.
+For best results it is recommended to set the *Point Data Weighting Strategy* to *Average by Number*.
 Running this filter will not only result in cleaner visuals but will also improve the performance of ParaView.